shotaK/kumato/README.md

 ## The extension adds a Pomodoro timer to your browser.
 It was written and tested for Chrome browser.
 It is based on the [Pomodoro Technique](https://en.wikipedia.org/wiki/Pomodoro_Technique) and is used to track your productivity.

-## The extension is available here: https://chrome.google.com/webstore/detail/kumato-pomodoro-productiv/hodjlhfjagflioigpjgjndkdahkhcfmh
+## The extension is available [here](https://chrome.google.com/webstore/detail/kumato-pomodoro-productiv/hodjlhfjagflioigpjgjndkdahkhcfmh)

 ---